raeitran/translator-how-to/README.md

 In the future you'll insert this into the website yourself, but for now, give them to me.

-## Novel Updates
+## Novel Updates Add Series

 You need to add your novel to novel updates if one does not already exist for the novel.

-### Novel Updates Add Series

-You need to post the first chapter first.
+The first chapter needs to be posted first.
 Since there isn't a translator app yet, I'll do that for you, just tell me when you are ready.

 After that, add a new novel series [here](https://www.novelupdates.com/add-series/)